faceleg/node-assetify/README.md

     !=js('mystical')

-If you don't want to include profile-less scripts, you can do:
+If you don't want to include profile-specific scripts, you can do:

     !=js('mystical', false)